Tetragonula hockingsi: Taxonomy and phylogeny

 Tetragonula hockingsi is a stingless bee, and thus belongs to the tribe Meliponini, which includes about 500 species.
 T. hockingsi belongs to the genus Tetragonula.

 The species is named in honour of Harold J. Hockings, who documented numerous early observations on Australia's stingless bee species, his notes of which were published in 1884.

 Reclassification

 Tetragonula hockingsi was previously known as Trigona hockingsi, however this species was recently reclassified according to Charles Duncan Michener.

 In 1961, Brazilian bee expert, Professor J.S.
 Moure, first proposed the subgenus name Tetragonula.
 It was an effort to improve the classification system by dividing the huge genus Trigona into subgenera.
 This classification, supported by Michener's classification, splits Trigona into 9 smaller subgenera.
 The subgenus Tetragonula includes about 30 other stingless bee species that are found in Oceania, in countries ranging from Australia, Indonesia, New Guinea, Malaysia, Thailand, the Philippines, India, Sri Lanka, and The Solomon Islands.

 Description and identification

-T. hockingsi is diagnosed by jet black body colour.
+T. hockingsi is characterized by a jet black body colour.
 The side of the thorax is densely and evenly covered with fine, short hair, which distinguishes the species from T. clypearis and T. sapiens.
 The only distinction in appearance between T. carbonaria is that T. hockingsi is larger.